jasonhodges/old_jasonhodges.github.io/_posts/2016-03-03-angular-conditional-number-format.md

 comments : true
-excerpt: Solution to a little number formatting issue I worked out seo__desc : directive to format a number depending on type seo__key : Angular, AngularJS, directives, formatting, Columbus IN
+excerpt: Solution to a little number formatting issue I worked out seo__desc : directive to format a number depending on type seo__key : Angular, AngularJS, directives, formatting, Denver CO
 ---
 This is just a bit of code demonstrating the ability to use Angular's inline filtering capability to format numbers depending on another piece of data.
 I had a scenario where the numbers passed to the view could represent numeric units or monetary units.
 In order to keep the code lean and reusable I chose the following method.